-We believe that our working capital is sufficient for our present requirements.
+We believe that our working capital is sufficient for our present requirements, taking into consideration the potential impact the outbreak of COVID-19 may have on our business and operations.
 We may, however, seek additional cash resources due to changed business conditions or other future developments, including selling debt securities or additional equity securities or obtaining credit facilities to meet our cash needs.
 See "Item 3.D.
-Key Information-Risks Factors- Risks related to our ADSs, ordinary shares and notes-We may need additional capital, and the sale of additional ADSs, notes or other equity securities could result in additional dilution to our shareholders, while the incurrence of debt may impose restrictions on our operations."
+Key Information-Risks Factors-Risks related to our ADSs, ordinary shares and notes-We may need additional capital, and the sale of additional ADSs, convertible notes or other equity securities could result in additional dilution to our shareholders, while the incurrence of debt may impose restrictions on our operations."